-Action Items Timeline Resources Needed Plan for Measuring Impact/Implementation Staff survey of improved teaching strategy needs September and November Google Survey Survey to staff, Survey of strategies implemented, Walkthroughs, Teacher PD needs Survey Focus Professional Development PLC time on horizontal and vertical teams September -May Time Alloted in schedule, Guiding Documents, Training Building Leadership Team members PLC Agendas Professional Development is differentiated to the needs of the staff and helps to focus on PBIS, PLC's and RTI September-May Survey, Schedule Differentiated, Trainers within district Professional Development Plan Professional Development Focused on Feedback and Reflection September-May Clear focus with targets for Professional Development, Professional Development Survey Results Clear focus on the groups attending and what their needs are.
+Action Items Timeline Resources Needed Plan for Measuring Impact/Implementation Staff survey of improved teaching strategy needs October and May Google Survey Survey to staff, Survey of strategies implemented, Walkthroughs, Teacher PD needs Survey Focus Professional Development PLC time based on the district horizontal team meetings September -May District lead grade level meeting in Sep/Oct, Time Alloted in schedule, Guiding Documents, Training PLC Agendas

+Building Leadership Team members Professional Development is differentiated to the needs of the staff and helps to focus on PBIS, PLC's, effective teaching strategies and AMP intervention supports/ideas September-May Survey, Schedule Differentiated, Trainers within district Professional Development Plan Professional Development Focused on Feedback and Reflection September-May Clear focus with targets for Professional Development, Professional Development Survey Results Clear focus on the groups attending and what their needs are.
 There must be a platform for feedback and reflection.
 Gathering student feedback from students is instrumental in teachers changing their instructional strategies.